VCU-CS-SeniorDesign/senior-design-project-repository-cs-309/README.md

 # Addressing GRC:
 - Emphasize governance, risk, and compliance ensures accountability in industrial industries.

+# Technical Design Implementation:
+= Document-driven RAG system (organization inputs documents)
+- Cleans + normalizes text (PDF/Doc/etc.)
+- Splits the text into chunks Generates embeddings for each chunk
+- Stores embeddings + metadata in a vector database User inputs query → converts to an embedding
+- Retrieves relevant chunks from vector database
+- Builds context with the chunk selection LLM generates the answer using that context
+- Responds with document references/citations

 # Impact:
 - Automates risk assessment process for faster, more consistent results
 - Improves efficiency and accuracy across risk evaluations
-- Supports government, risk, and compliance standards • Enhances decision-making using reliable, data-driven recommendations for risk mitigations.
+- Supports government, risk, and compliance standards
+- Enhances decision-making using reliable, data-driven recommendations for risk mitigations.
-- Offers a user-friendly interface that simplifies the task • Speeds up the overall assessment and mitigation overflow
+- Offers a user-friendly interface that simplifies the task
+- Speeds up the overall assessment and mitigation overflow
 - Uses machine learning to evolve and refine recommendations as more data becomes available

 # Tools